-Whether you get your daily dose of poisonous aluminium from food cooked in aluminium cookware, from antiperspirants or in high levels in the water you drink or your use of aluminium containing antacids, we all get this toxin in our system so we need to know about it.
+Whether you get your daily dose of poisonous aluminium from food cooked in aluminium cookware, from your use of antiperspirants or in high levels in the water you drink or your use of aluminium containing antacids, we all get this toxin in our system one way or another, so we need to know about it.

 The most concerning of the various routes that aluminium takes into body is it’s use in vaccines.
 Due to widespread concerns about Mercury being neurotoxic it has been phased out year by year.
 And what replaced it?
 Aluminium!
 So the use of Aluminium as “an adjuvent” has risen and is a stealth neurotoxin included in many jabs.

 - Can alter the blood brain barrier and is a factor in Alzheimers’ disease

 - May be a trigger for the autoimmune disease sarcoidosis

 Can increase estrogen-related gene expression in human breast cancer cells cultured in the laboratory according to the Wiki